grug-dev/scrum-graph/README.md

   * Spring DATA - Mongo DB
   * Java 8-9

-## Modelo
+## Design

-La ejecución de proyectos de desarrollo de software basados en el marco de trabajo SCRUM requiere de la realización de un control y/o seguimiento.
-La base de datos que se plantea para este contexto se centra en la información relacionada a los elementos más relevantes de SCRUM que intervienen en el proceso de la construcción de incrementos funcionales de un producto software.
-Estos elementos son: Usuarios, Proyectos, Sprints, Product Backlog Items (PBI) y Tareas.
+The execution of software development projects based on the SCRUM framework requires the realization of a control and/or follow-up.
+The database proposed for this context focuses on the information related to the most relevant SCRUM elements involved in the process of building functional increments of a software product.
+These elements are Users, Projects, Sprints, Product Backlog Items (PBI) and Tasks.

-Un usuario pertenece a un equipo de SCRUM, el equipo trabaja sobre un proyecto.
-Un proyecto está compuesto por Sprints y a su vez está definido por los Product Back Log Items.
-Un Sprint trabaja sobre una serie de PBI’s.
-Un PBI se realiza mediante un conjunto de tareas.
+A user belongs to a SCRUM team, the team works on a project.
+A project is composed of Sprints and in turn, is defined by Product Back Log Items.
+A Sprint works on a series of PBIs.
+A PBI is performed by a set of tasks.

-El esquema del modelo de la base de datos en grafo del dominio de la aplicación es el mostrado en la siguiente imagen:
+The schema of the application domain network database model is shown in the following image:

 ![alt text](img/modelodominio.png)

-### Elementos del modelo
+### Model elements

-#### Nodos
+#### Nodes

-* **USER =>** Representa los usuarios o miembros pertenecientes a un equipo de SCRUM.
+* **USER =>** Represents the users or members belonging to a SCRUM team.
-* **TEAM =>** Representa el equipo de SCRUM
+* **TEAM =>** Represents the SCRUM team
-* **PROJECT =>** Representa el proyecto de software sobre el qué se va a realizar el seguimiento.
+* **PROJECT =>** Represents the software project to be tracked.
-* **PBI =>** Representa a los Product Backlog Items que componen las funcionalidades a realizar en un proyecto.
+* **PBI =>** Represents the Product Backlog Items that make up the functionalities to be carried out in a project.
-* **SPRINT =>** Representa las iteraciones realizadas sobre un proyecto.
+* **SPRINT =>** Represents the iterations carried out on a project.
-* **TASK =>** Representa las tareas realizadas en un PBI.
+* **TASK =>** Represents the tasks performed in a PBI.

-#### Relaciones
+#### Relationships

-- **BELONGS_TO =>** Relación entre los nodos USER y TEAM,  indica que usuarios de la aplicación pertenecen a un equipo de SCRUM.
+- **BELONGS_TO =>** Relationship between the USER and TEAM nodes, indicates which application users belong to a SCRUM team.
-- **WORKS_ON =>** Relación entre los nodos TEAM y PROJECT,  indica el equipo responsable de un proyecto.
+- **WORKS_ON =>** Relationship between TEAM and PROJECT nodes, indicates the team responsible for a project.
-- **IS_DEFINED_BY =>** Relación entre los nodos PROJECT y PBI, indica las funcionalidades (PBI) con las qué está compuesta un proyecto de software.
+- **IS_DEFINED_BY =>** Relationship between the PROJECT and PBI nodes, indicates the functionalities (PBI) with which a software project is composed.
-- **IS_COMPOSED_OF =>** Relación entre los nodos PROJECT y SPRINT, indica las iteraciones  necesarias para la realización del proyecto de software.
+- **IS_COMPOSED_OF =>** Relationship between the PROJECT and SPRINT nodes, indicates the iterations necessary to carry out the software project.
-- **IS_COMPOSED_BY =>** Relación entre los nodos SPRINT y PBI, indica cuales funcionalidades se trabajan sobre una iteración del proyecto de software.
+- **IS_COMPOSED_BY =>** Relationship between the SPRINT and PBI nodes, indicates which functionalities are worked on in an iteration of the software project.
-- **IS_PERFORMED_BY =>** Relación entre los nodos PBI y TASK, indica las tareas necesarias para realizar una funcionalidad.
+- **IS_PERFORMED_BY =>** Relationship between the PBI and TASK nodes, indicates the tasks necessary to perform a functionality.

-#### Atributos
+#### Attributes

-Los atributos son las propiedades clave-valor establecidas en cada nodo del modelo de la base de datos orientada a grafos.
+Attributes are the key-value properties set on each node of the graph-oriented database model.
-A continuación se exponen los atributos definidos para cada uno de los nodos.
+Below are the attributes defined for each of the nodes.

   ![alt text](img/attr_user.png)

   ![alt text](img/attr_team.png)

   ![alt text](img/attr_project.png)

   ![alt text](img/attr_pbi.png)

   ![alt text](img/attr_sprint.png)

   ![alt text](img/attr_task.png)